tech-mayank/AI-Based-Covid-Compliance-CSL-780/README.md

 ## :key: How to install

-✔ Clone the project.
+✔ Clone the project.<br />
-✔ Move to the directory where you have cloned
+✔ Move to the directory where you have cloned<br />
-✔ Install all the requirements from requirements.py
+✔ Install all the requirements from requirements.py<br />
+✔ Install "shape_predictor_68_face_landmarks.dat" file from <a>https://github.com/italojs/facial-landmarks-recognition</a> repo.<br />
-✔ type command python covid.py
+✔ type command python covid.py<br />